Use A Modern Language Already

 }

-No bruh.
-Your code isn’t “portable” or “robust” or “high-quality”.
-Your code is a tangled nightmare of workarounds and cruft that could have been three times faster, a dozen times clearer, and thousand times more secure if it had been coded in a version of the language that wasn’t written before you were born.
+No, bruh.
+Your code isn't "portable" or "robust" or "high-quality".
+Your code is a tangled nightmare of workarounds, polyfills, and cruft that could have been three times faster, a dozen times clearer, and thousand times more secure if it had been coded in a version of the language that wasn't written before you were born.
+Your code fights clarity—the single most important goal in all of software engineering—and you have the temerity to believe by that you're doing the world a favor.
+If you like the last millennium so much, then go the hell back.
+Leave the rest of us to writing quality code.

 Return to the list of blog posts.